Basilica Cistern: Medusa column bases

-The bases of two columns In the northwest corner of the cistern reuse blocks carved with the face of Medusa.
-The origin of the two heads is unknown, though it is thought that they were brought to the cistern after being removed from a building of the late Roman period.
+The bases of two columns in the northwest corner of the cistern reuse blocks carved with the face of Medusa.
+The origin of the two heads is unknown.
+However, it is thought that they were brought to the cistern after being removed from a building of the late Roman period.
 There is no evidence to suggest that they were previously used as column bases.
-Tradition has it that the blocks are oriented sideways and inverted in order to negate the power of the Gorgons' gaze.

 In popular culture

 The cistern was used as a location for the 1963 James Bond film From Russia with Love.
-In the film, it is referred to as having been constructed by the Emperor Constantine, with no reference to Justinian, and is fictitiously located under the Soviet consulate.
-In reality it is a long way away from the former Soviet (now Russian) consulate in Beyoğlu.

-The cistern plays a key role in Dorothy Dunnett's historical novel Pawn in Frankincense (1969), fourth volume of The Lymond Chronicles.

-In the fantasy series The Old Kingdom, the reservoir beneath the palace in Belisaere was inspired by the cistern.
+In the fantasy series The Old Kingdom by Garth Nix, the reservoir beneath the palace in Belisaere was inspired by the cistern.

-The finale of the 2009 film The International takes place in a fantasy amalgam of the Old City, depicting the Basilica Cistern as lying beneath the Sultan Ahmed Mosque, which, in the film, is directly adjacent to the Süleymaniye Mosque.

 In the 2011 video game, Assassin's Creed: Revelations, the player-controlled character, Ezio Auditore, is given the chance to explore a section of this cistern in a memory sequence entitled The Yerebatan Cistern.

-The cistern also features in Jean-Baptiste Andrea's film thriller Brotherhood of Tears (2013).
-In the sequence, the lead character, acting as a transporter (played by Jeremie Renier), delivers a suitcase to a mysterious client (played by Turkish actor Ali Pinar).

 The cistern with its inverted Medusa pillar featured in the 2013 Dan Brown novel Inferno (as well as its 2016 film adaptation).

-The cistern is featured in Age of Empires IV as one of the two Castle Age Landmarks of the Byzantines, named Cistern of the First Hill.